bimalitani100/Environmental-website/README.md

 # Environmental-website
-Collaboratively created a enviromental website enhancing my frontend skills and creating awarness in society about sustainability.
+Collaboratively created an enviromental website enhancing my frontend skills and creating awarness in society about sustainability.